Lithuania to Receive More Boxer Vehicles From OCCAR, German Consortium

 Work for the contract will be performed by Rheinmetall and KNDS’ Munich-based joint venture Artec, with deliveries expected from 2027 to 2029.

-Once integrated, the latest will be designated as “Vilkas” or “Wolves” similar to the first tranche of Boxers.
+Once integrated, they will be designated as “Vilkas” or “Wolves” similar to the first tranche of Boxers.

 Common European Military Fleet